 A few weeks back my dad had taken me to the river bottom.
 He was bringing the people there some water and sandwiches.
 I like these trips because there are a lot of things to see; although I have never been able to really explore much because my Dad makes sure I am always within hearing range.
 It was during this trip that my Dad saw a man with two young kids.
 Dad started talking to the man and I wandered a little ways off.
 I didn’t wander far and was able to hear my Dad calling to me.
 It was time to go and even though it was only us two that came to the river bottom, we left with the man and his two kids.

 They set up camp in our backyard.
-The man would leave every morning with my Dad so I figured my Dad let him work at the store while his kids stayed at my house.
+The man would leave every morning with my Dad so I figured my Dad let him work at the store while his kids stayed at the house.
 I was never really introduced to the family but I found out listening to the conversations around me that the man’s name was Ralph and his two kids were Howard and Mae.

 Next to the shed where Ralph stayed was a large tree that shaded a patch of dirt.
 Under the tree rested a few boxes and containers.
 I believe they belonged to Ralph because they appeared soon after he moved into the shed.
 The boxes kept the dirt nice and moist for the bugs and I always could find something interesting wiggling around under them.
 The rain from last night made it even more of a treasure than usual, but the rain also loosened up a few of the boxes.
-What I found along with the bugs made my eyes widen.
+What I found there along with the bugs made my eyes widen.

-Summer was when the house became the fullest.
+Summers were when the house became the fullest.
 My mom would be home and watching my brother and me and then there were Ralph’s kids and some days my cousins would be there too.
 It would be a house full of commotion and finding a place all to your own could be hard.
 This is how it came to be that I saw something much worse than those magazines out in the yard.

 In previous summers, my cousins Sally and Matt would stay with us and this summer was the same.
 After a few weeks with us, I noticed that Sally was behaving differently; she didn’t want to play with me, my brother or Matt and whenever we tried to get her to play with us she’d sigh and make up some excuse as to why she needed to stay indoors.
 Eventually we stopped asking but I still secretly hoped she would one day be like she when she was fun to be around.